-One is a long building running along one side of the mall’s car-park.
-People visiting the mall can easily walk across the car-park to enter this building.
+One is a long building running along one side of the mall’s parking lot.
+People visiting the mall can easily walk across the parking lot to enter this building.
 The end away from Charon Street is taken up by an Internet café and video games arcade business with some very heavy duty simulator stations built into them for a new game called ‘Hell Ground Hounds.’
-I checked, and I found nothing on the Internet about the game, while the only place it’s played is in this arcade Uncle Chuck set up.
+I checked, and I found nothing on the Internet about the game while the only place it’s played is in this arcade Uncle Chuck set up.
 The café and games shop take up about half of this half mile long building, and the game is very heavily utilized by the local teens.
 The other half is leased out to a whole bunch of small specialty shops, including a top line gun shop with an armory and an indoor range.

 Behind this building is a workshop and warehouse facility that’s a quarter mile by a quarter mile with another warehouse the same size beside that.
-The workshop is nearest the driver training tracks, and the vehicles for the tracks are stored in there.
+The workshop is nearest the driver training tracks and the vehicles for the tracks are stored in there.

 Soon after these warehouses are set up a large number of heavy transports arrive with big loads that are unloaded into the warehouses.
 Uncle Chuck also arranges for Dad to send trucks out to collect about twenty trailer loads of goods from interstate, and these are stored in the warehouses as well.